 Forget boring potato salad!
 These smashed potatoes with chimichurri sauce are a delicious and fun side dish to enjoy this summer and all year long.
 Made with sweet roasted garlic, fresh cilantro and fruity olive oil, you'll want put this flavorful sauce on everything!

-These Smashed Potatoes with Chimichurri Sauce are:
+Why are these Smashed Potatoes with Chimichurri Sauce great?

 - Tender on the inside and crispy on the outside